mth/yeti/doc/reference.rst

 identifier neither directly before or after it (without whitespace).
 Otherwise the dot denotes reference operator.

+Function composition is associative, therefore the operators associativity is undefined.

 Comparison operators
 -----------------------
 .. peg